FIVE MOST SURPRISING FINDS

 The Wilmington coup of 1898 was the only successful overthrow of a democratically elected government in American history — and its explicit purpose was to destroy Black political and economic power.
 You do not mobilize an army against a people who have nothing.
 You mobilize it against a people who have built something worth taking.
 David Zucchino, Wilmington’s Lie, Atlantic Monthly Press, 2020

 There is a version of Black American history that begins in 1964.
-In this version, Black people existed in a kind of economic darkness until the Civil Rights Act switched on the lights and the Great Society programs opened the doors.
-The implication, sometimes said and sometimes just whispered like a poison, is that Black prosperity needed government permission — that without laws, without federal programs, without the kindness of a political class that ignored its own constitutional amendments for a century, Black people would have stayed economically stuck.
+In this version, Black people lived in economic darkness until the Civil Rights Act switched on the lights and the Great Society programs opened the doors.
+The implication — sometimes said, sometimes whispered like a poison — is that Black prosperity needed government permission.
+That without laws and federal programs, Black people would have stayed stuck.

-This version of history is not just incomplete.
-It is a lie wearing good intentions, and it has hurt Black economic imagination more than any single policy failure in sixty years.
+This version is not just incomplete.
+It is a lie wearing good intentions.
+It has hurt Black economic imagination more than any single policy failure in sixty years.

-The truth, shown in court records, city directories, tax rolls, and accounts from people who were there, is that Black Americans built extraordinary economic institutions long before any politician helped (Hannibal B. Johnson, Black Wall Street, Eakin Press, 1998).
-Not small businesses born from desperation, but advanced, connected commercial systems that rivaled anything in white America.
-The reason you do not know this history in its fullness is not accidental.
-A people who think their prosperity needs political permission will always be politically controlled.
+The truth, shown in court records, city directories, tax rolls, and firsthand accounts, is that Black Americans built extraordinary economic institutions long before any politician helped (Hannibal B. Johnson, Black Wall Street, Eakin Press, 1998).
+These were not small businesses born from desperation.
+They were advanced, connected commercial systems that rivaled anything in white America.
+A people who believe their prosperity needs political permission will always be politically controlled.
 A people who know they built empires under violent oppression are something else entirely.

-By 1921, the Greenwood District of Tulsa, Oklahoma had become something that the word “remarkable” fails to capture.
-Within thirty-five blocks, Black entrepreneurs had built more than six hundred businesses (Johnson, Black Wall Street, 1998):
+By 1921, the Greenwood District of Tulsa, Oklahoma had become something the word “remarkable” fails to capture.
+Within thirty-five blocks, Black entrepreneurs had built more than six hundred businesses (Johnson, Black Wall Street, 1998).

 The money in Greenwood circulated internally an estimated nineteen times before leaving the community.
 A Black dollar, earned at a Black business, was spent at another Black business, which paid a Black employee, who patronized another Black business.